chandanacharya1/customer-matching/README.md

 }'`

 Returns a list of best matched partners.

+(If there is a case when 2 matched partners have same rating, the partner with shortest distance will be displayed on top)

 #### To get a list of all partners
 We have to use the same token used in the above call,